SIT50416 Diploma of Hospitality Management

 Frequently Asked Questions

-This qualification is expected to be completed in 78 weeks.
-This will include 60 weeks of face to face training and assessment spread over 6 terms of 10 weeks each (including a total of 48 hours of workplace for the unit SITHKOP005 Coordinate cooking operations*) and 18 weeks of term breaks (accumulative).
+The standalone duration for this qualification for direct entry students is expected to be completed in 104 weeks.
+This will include 80 weeks of face-to-face training and assessment spread over 8 terms of 10 weeks each and 24 weeks of term breaks (accumulative).

 There are no specific entry requirements as per the qualification details or training package.
 International students entering this course at Hilton Academy must meet the following entry requirements: